jataware/cartwright/README.md

   Possible information returned for each column are:
   1. **'column'**:Column name in csv
   2. **'classification'**: an array with a few possible values:
-	  A. *'category'*: The final classified name for the column** most important return
+      - *'category'*: The final classified name for the column** most important return
-	  B. *'subcategory'*: This will be returned if there is addition sub categories for the classification.
+      - *'subcategory'*: This will be returned if there is addition sub categories for the classification.
 E.g. [{'Category': 'Geo', 'type': 'Latitude (number)'}]
-	  C. *'format'*: If the column is classified as a date it will give the best guess at the format for that date column.
+      - *'format'*: If the column is classified as a date it will give the best guess at the format for that date column.
+      - *'time_resolution'*: for temporal columns, the automatically detected density of timestamps in this column.
-	  D. *'parser'*: This lets you know what parser was used for determining if it was a valid date or not.
+      - *'parser'*: This lets you know what parser was used for determining if it was a valid date or not.
 The two options are 'Arrow' and 'Util' which represent the arrow and dateutil libraries respectively.
-	  E. *'dayFirst'*: A boolean value.
+      - *'dayFirst'*: A boolean value.
 If the column is classified as a date the validation code will try to test if day or month come first in the format, which is necessary for accurate date standardization.
-      F. *'match_type'*: How the classification was made.
+      - *'match_type'*: How the classification was made.
 LSTM for the model, fuzzy for fuzzywuzzy match on column headers.

 5. **'fuzzyColumn'**: This is returned if the column name is similar enough to any word in a list of interest.
 Shown below.
     [
     "Date",